Samuelson777/Brain-Transplantation/README.md

 ## License

-An open-access option for this repository is the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+An open-access license for this repository is the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

 Under CC BY 4.0, others may share and adapt the work, provided they give appropriate credit.